NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 `https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene.git`

+Learn how to add extensions to the Omniverse Extension Manager in [this guide](https://github.com/NVIDIA-Omniverse/kit-extension-template).

 This tutorial will focus on the `light_manipulator.py` file found in the`/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator` directory.
 To learn more about the other files in the repository, please check the [How to make an extension by spawning primitives](https://github.com/NVIDIA-Omniverse/sample-kit-extension-spawnPrims/blob/main/exts/omni.example.spawnPrims/tutorial/Spawn_PrimsTutorial.md) tutorial.

 In particular, we will be focusing on the `LightManipulator` class, which will be created as an extension of the [Manipulator](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html) class.